Nataraja the Hindu god, Shiva

 Nataraja is a massive yet elegant statue represents Shiva, passionately engaged in ecstatic dance.
 This form of Shiva’s image is known as Nataraja in iconographic tradition, and the dance, as ‘Ananda-tandava.’
 Perfected anatomical proportions and distinct features define the image of the great Lord.

-Cast in bronze and anodized in deep copper tint, the statue represents Shiva as the Lord of Dance.
+The sculpture was cast in bronze and anodized in deep copper tint, and it represents Shiva as the Lord of Dance.
 It combines in a single image the great Hindu god Shiva’s roles as creator, preserver, and destroyer of the universe and conveys the concept of the never-ending cycle of time.

 Shiva has many guises and many representations in art, but the most popular is as a dancing figure within the arch of flames, called Shiva Nataraja, Lord of the Dance.
 Nataraja is a depiction of the Hindu god Shiva as the cosmic ecstatic dancer.
 The pose and artwork are described in many Hindu texts, and the dance relief is featured in major Hindu temples of Shaivism.
 It is an image seen in museums and temples across the world, and it is rich in iconography and hidden meaning.

 Shiva’s dance is set within a flaming circle of fire.
 The god holds in his upper right hand, the act of creation, the hand drum that made the first sounds of creation.
-His upper left-hand holds, the act of destruction, the fire that will destroy the universe.
+His top left-hand holds the fire that will destroy the universe, representing the act of destruction.
 With his lower right hand, the action of protection, he makes the gesture that diminishes fear.
 The figure being trampled by his right foot represents the illusion, which leads humanity astray.
 Shiva’s front left hand, pointing to his raised left foot, signifies refuge and release for the troubled soul.
 The energy of his dance makes his hair fly to the sides.

 Just like the art of medieval Europe, the art of India was devoted to the service of religion.
 The spiritual experience was enhanced by meditating on works of art.
 This elegant bronze statue of Shiva in its original Temple location would have awed and inspired a Hindu devotee.